Devin Hester: 2009 season

 After the acquisition of Jay Cutler, Hester took on the role as the de facto number-one wide receiver.
 In the first game of the season, Hester caught seven passes from Cutler for 90 yards, including a 36-yard touchdown reception.
 In the following weeks Hester began to develop a rapport with Cutler and amassed 634 receiving yards and three touchdowns through the first ten weeks of the season.
-He played the best game of the season on October 25, 2009 against the Cincinnati Bengals, catching eight passes for 101 yards and a touchdown.
+He played the best game of the season on October 25, 2009, against the Cincinnati Bengals, catching eight passes for 101 yards and a touchdown.
 In a game against the St. Louis Rams during the thirteenth week of the season, Hester injured his calf and missed three starts.
 Hester returned to play in the Bears season finale against the Detroit Lions, catching three passes for 75 yards.
 Despite missing the three starts, Hester led the team with 757 receiving yards, and finished behind Greg Olsen in receptions.
 Hester built his reputation around his kick returning abilities, but his kickoff-returning duties decreased significantly following the 2007 season finale.
-He told the Chicago Tribune that he plans on spending the offseason honing his receiving and returning skills by strengthening in his legs, especially to fully recover from the calf injury he sustained earlier.
+He told the Chicago Tribune that he planned on spending the offseason honing his receiving and returning skills by strengthening in his legs, especially to fully recover from the calf injury he sustained earlier.